Using Conda/Mamba on Berzelius

 For more details, please read Using Pip in a Conda Environment

 The default location for Conda/Mamba environments is ~/.conda in your home directory.
 This location can be problematic as these environments can become very large.
-It is recommended recommended to redirect this directory using a symbolic link to your project directory.
+It is recommended to redirect this directory using a symbolic link to your project directory.

 mv ~/.conda /proj/<your project>/users/<your username>